ehrpg/qstar/docs/character/index.md

 allows the character to use a [d6](#d6), a [d8](#d8), a [d10](#d10) or a [d12](#d12).

+You cannot raise an Attribute above a [d12](#d12).

 ### Attribute Damage

 Attribute Damage decreases the character's Attribute, e.g. from a [d6](#d6) to a [d4](#d4).
 This penalty can be **temporary** or **permanently**.

-Attribute Damage does not influence any Skills, but improving associated Skills might cost 2 points instead of one.
+Attribute Damage does not influence any Skills, but improving associated Skills might cost 2 points instead of one, even if the Attribute Damage is only temporary.

 <div class="left" markdown="1">